Dosage Form: tablet

 Acarbose is a complex oligosaccharide that delays the digestion of ingested carbohydrates, thereby resulting in a smaller rise in blood glucose concentration following meals.
-As a consequence of plasma glucose reduction, Acarbose Tablets reduce levels of glycosylated hemoglobin in patients with type 2 diabetes mellitus.
+As a consequence of plasma glucose reduction, Acarbose tablets reduce levels of glycosylated hemoglobin in patients with type 2 diabetes mellitus.
 Systemic non-enzymatic protein glycosylation, as reflected by levels of glycosylated hemoglobin, is a function of average blood glucose concentration over time.

-Mechanism Of Action
+Mechanism of Action

-In contrast to sulfonylureas, Acarbose Tablets do not enhance insulin secretion.
+In contrast to sulfonylureas, Acarbose tablets do not enhance insulin secretion.
 The antihyperglycemic action of Acarbose results from a competitive, reversible inhibition of pancreatic alpha-amylase and membrane-bound intestinal alpha-glucoside hydrolase enzymes.
 Pancreatic alpha-amylase hydrolyzes complex starches to oligosaccharides in the lumen of the small intestine, while the membrane-bound intestinal alpha-glucosidases hydrolyze oligosaccharides, trisaccharides, and disaccharides to glucose and other monosaccharides in the brush border of the small intestine.
 In diabetic patients, this enzyme inhibition results in a delayed glucose absorption and a lowering of postprandial hyperglycemia.

-Because its mechanism of action is different, the effect of Acarbose Tablets to enhance glycemic control is additive to that of sulfonylureas, insulin or metformin when used in combination.
-In addition, Acarbose Tablets diminish the insulinotropic and weight-increasing effects of sulfonylureas.
+Because its mechanism of action is different, the effect of Acarbose tablets to enhance glycemic control is additive to that of sulfonylureas, insulin or metformin when used in combination.
+In addition, Acarbose tablets diminish the insulinotropic and weight-increasing effects of sulfonylureas.

 Acarbose has no inhibitory activity against lactase and consequently would not be expected to induce lactose intolerance.

 In a study of 6 healthy men, less than 2% of an oral dose of Acarbose was absorbed as active drug, while approximately 35% of total radioactivity from a 14C-labeled oral dose was absorbed.
 An average of 51% of an oral dose was excreted in the feces as unabsorbed drug-related radioactivity within 96 hours of ingestion.
 Because Acarbose acts locally within the gastrointestinal tract, this low systemic bioavailability of parent compound is therapeutically desired.
-Following oral dosing of healthy volunteers with 14C-labeled Acarbose, peak plasma concentrations of radioactivity were attained 14-24 hours after dosing, while peak plasma concentrations of active drug were attained at approximately 1 hour.
+Following oral dosing of healthy volunteers with 14C-labeled Acarbose, peak plasma concentrations of radioactivity were attained 14 to 24 hours after dosing, while peak plasma concentrations of active drug were attained at approximately 1 hour.
 The delayed absorption of Acarbose-related radioactivity reflects the absorption of metabolites that may be formed by either intestinal bacteria or intestinal enzymatic hydrolysis.

 Acarbose is metabolized exclusively within the gastrointestinal tract, principally by intestinal bacteria, but also by digestive enzymes.
 A fraction of these metabolites (approximately 34% of the dose) was absorbed and subsequently excreted in the urine.
 At least 13 metabolites have been separated chromatographically from urine specimens.
-The major metabolites have been identified as 4-methylpyrogallol derivatives (that is, sulfate, methyl, and glucuronide conjugates).
+The major metabolites have been identified as 4-methylpyrogallol derivatives (i.e., sulfate, methyl, and glucuronide conjugates).
 One metabolite (formed by cleavage of a glucose molecule from Acarbose) also has alpha-glucosidase inhibitory activity.
 This metabolite, together with the parent compound, recovered from the urine, accounts for less than 2% of the total administered dose.

 The fraction of Acarbose that is absorbed as intact drug is almost completely excreted by the kidneys.
 When Acarbose was given intravenously, 89% of the dose was recovered in the urine as active drug within 48 hours.
-In contrast, less than 2% of an oral dose was recovered in the urine as active (that is, parent compound and active metabolite) drug.
+In contrast, less than 2% of an oral dose was recovered in the urine as active (i.e., parent compound and active metabolite) drug.
 This is consistent with the low bioavailability of the parent drug.
 The plasma elimination half-life of Acarbose activity is approximately 2 hours in healthy volunteers.
 Consequently, drug accumulation does not occur with three times a day (t.i.d.) oral dosing.

 The mean steady-state area under the curve (AUC) and maximum concentrations of Acarbose were approximately 1.5 times higher in elderly compared to young volunteers; however, these differences were not statistically significant.
 Patients with severe renal impairment (Clcr < 25 mL/min/1.73m2) attained about 5 times higher peak plasma concentrations of Acarbose and 6 times larger AUCs than volunteers with normal renal function.
 No studies of Acarbose pharmacokinetic parameters according to race have been performed.
-In U.S. controlled clinical studies of Acarbose Tablets in patients with type 2 diabetes mellitus, reductions in glycosylated hemoglobin levels were similar in Caucasians (n=478) and African-Americans (n=167), with a trend toward a better response in Latinos (n=132).
+In U.S. controlled clinical studies of Acarbose tablets in patients with type 2 diabetes mellitus, reductions in glycosylated hemoglobin levels were similar in Caucasians (n=478) and African-Americans (n=167), with a trend toward a better response in Latinos (n=132).

-The amount of metformin absorbed while taking Acarbose Tablets was bioequivalent to the amount absorbed when taking placebo, as indicated by the plasma AUC values.
-However, the peak plasma level of metformin was reduced by approximately 20% when taking Acarbose Tablets due to a slight delay in the absorption of metformin.
-There is little if any clinically significant interaction between Acarbose Tablets and metformin.
+The amount of metformin absorbed while taking Acarbose tablets was bioequivalent to the amount absorbed when taking placebo, as indicated by the plasma AUC values.
+However, the peak plasma level of metformin was reduced by approximately 20% when taking Acarbose tablets due to a slight delay in the absorption of metformin.
+There is little if any clinically significant interaction between Acarbose tablets and metformin.

-Results from six controlled, fixed-dose, monotherapy studies of Acarbose Tablets in the treatment of type 2 diabetes mellitus, involving 769 Acarbose Tablets-treated patients, were combined and a weighted average of the difference from placebo in the mean change from baseline in glycosylated hemoglobin (HbA1c) was calculated for each dose level as presented below:
+Results from six controlled, fixed-dose, monotherapy studies of Acarbose tablets in the treatment of type 2 diabetes mellitus, involving 769 Acarbose tablets-treated patients, were combined and a weighted average of the difference from placebo in the mean change from baseline in glycosylated hemoglobin (HbA1c) was calculated for each dose level as presented below: